 Oroville, CA 95965

-Community Action Board of Santa Cruz County, Inc.
+Community Action Agency of Santa Cruz County, Inc.

 Both Monterey and Santa Cruz County are supported.
+They offer services for immigrants, rent grants from RAP, and more.
+Another focus is on assisting day laborers as well as youth with their employment needs.
 Get more details on the Santa Cruz community action agency.

 Community Action Commission of Santa Barbara County

 Main address is 5638 Hollister Avenue, Suite 230

 Goleta, CA 93117

 Apply for HEAP energy assistance.
 Receive referrals, case management, and poverty fighting programs and services.
 Read more.

 Community Action Marin

 (415) 485-1489.
 For information on services, click here.